kbilsted/StatePrinter/README.md

 Once the StatePrinter has been initialized you should not change the configuration.
 A shallow clone of the configuration is made in the constructor to prevent you from shooting youself in the foot.

+Like wise, when implementing harvesters, outputformatters, etc. Do not worry about the stack of the configuration.
+Simply, through the interface you implement, return only the types you support.
+In case of an unsupported type, an automatic fall through mechanism will activate the next entity on the stack.

 ## 2.2 Simple changes